 From here you will be spoiled for choice: you can go down to Corso Vittorio Emanuele and continue to Via Camerelle to enjoy some shopping or simply look at the windows of the biggest luxury brands in the world.
 For the more curious you can visit the Centro Caprese Ignazio Cerio (just behind the Piazzetta) to get information on the ancient history of Capri.
 On foot you can take a pleasant walk through the characteristic medieval district of Sant'Anna and then arrive at the Certosa of San Giacomo, the medieval jewel of Capri.

-Another "must" stop on Capri is definitely the Gardens of Augustus, from which the Faraglioni can be admired from afar.
+Another must-see in Capri is definitely the Gardens of Augustus, from which the Faraglioni can be admired from afar.
 The Gardens of Augustus consist of a series of flowery terraces overlooking on one side the Faraglioni, on the other side the Bay of Marina Piccola and the hairpins of Via Krupp.

 In the early 1900s the German industrialist Friedrich Alfred Krupp used to spend his summer holidays in Capri.
 Krupp, who was fond of marine biology, docked with his yacht at Marina Piccola, but found it inconvenient to reach his suite at the Quisisana.